TMT: Tri-Modal Translation between Speech, Image, and Text by Processing Different Modalities as Different Languages: Experiments

 We start with the question: {\em ``Can training a single model, capable of multiple MMT tasks, have synergy in performance on top of efficiency compared to training multiple single MMT models?''} We train six single MMT models and one TMT model using the train sets of COCO and Flickr8k.
 For fairness, all models are trained for 300k iterations.

 Table~\ref{tab:single_multi_cap} compares the captioning performances, including image-to-text and image-to-speech translations.
 The results show that by unifying tasks, we can consistently obtain performance gain.
-In our analysis, this stems from the unified multi-modal decoder.
-The decoder can leverage complementary multi-modal information in learning language modeling.
+In our analysis, this stems from the unified multi-modal encoder-decoder.
+The encoder-decoder can leverage complementary multi-modal information in learning language modeling, as both speech and text modalities contain linguistic information.
 Table~\ref{tab:single_multi_other} shows the comparison results for the remaining four tasks.
 Similar to captioning, the unified TMT model outperforms its single-task counterparts consistently, except for the text-to-image translation.
 However, the performance differences between single MMT and TMT in text-to-image translation are marginal, while the performance gain obtained by unifying tasks is substantial for speech-to-image translation.
-We conclude that unifying tasks is beneficial not only for practicality by building a single model but also in the aspect of performance.
+We conclude that unifying tasks is beneficial in terms of both practicality (\ie, by building a single model) and performance.
+More detailed analysis on different task combinations can be found in $\S$\ref{ssec:diffmodal}.